Executive Actions

 -

-Dual-Use Foundation Models with Widely Available Model Weights Report This Report provides a non-exhaustive review of the risks and benefits of open foundation models, broken down into the broad categories of Public Safety; Societal Risks and Wellbeing; Competition, Innovation, and Research; Geopolitical Considerations; and Uncertainty in Future Risks and Benefits.
+Dual-Use Foundation Models with Widely Available Model Weights Report (July 30, 2024) – This Report provides a non-exhaustive review of the risks and benefits of open foundation models, broken down into the broad categories of Public Safety; Societal Risks and Wellbeing; Competition, Innovation, and Research; Geopolitical Considerations; and Uncertainty in Future Risks and Benefits.
 It is important to under stand these risks as marginal risks—that is, risks that are unique to the deployment of dual-use foundation models with widely available model weights relative to risks from other existing technologies, including closed weight models and models that are not considered du al-use foundation models under the EO definition (such as foundation models with fewer than 10 billion parameters).

-Securities and Exchange Commission (SEC) VVV #
+Securities and Exchange Commission (SEC) #

-- July 26, 2023 – Regulating AI in Securities Markets: The SEC voted to propose new rules addressing conflicts of interest arising from broker-dealers’ and investment advisers’ use of predictive data analytics (PDA) and AI when interacting with investors sec.gov sec.gov.
+- Regulating AI in Securities Markets (July 26, 2023) – The SEC voted to propose new rules addressing conflicts of interest arising from broker-dealers’ and investment advisers’ use of predictive data analytics (PDA) and AI when interacting with investors.
 Concerned that firms’ AI-driven platforms might optimize for the firm’s benefit (e.g. maximizing fees or trading volume) at the expense of investors, the SEC’s proposal (Release No. 34-97990) would require firms to: (1) evaluate whether any AI/PDA usage places the firm’s interest ahead of the client’s, and (2) eliminate or neutralize the effect of any such conflict sec.gov sec.gov.
 In essence, the rule says that regardless of the technology used – be it a human advisor or an algorithm – investment advisers and brokers cannot put their own interests before their customers’ sec.gov sec.gov.
 The SEC noted AI models can potentially influence investor behavior at scale (for good or ill), so this proactive step aims to “protect investors from conflicts of interest – and require that, regardless of the technology used, firms meet their obligations” under fiduciary and conduct standards sec.gov sec.gov.
 The proposal, dubbed the “Predictive Data Analytics Rule,” also mandates written policies and recordkeeping to ensure compliance sec.gov.
 (This followed public warnings by SEC Chair Gary Gensler that AI in trading and advice could lead to systematic conflicts or even market manipulation if left unchecked.)
 The rule is currently in the comment period, but signals a broader federal effort to oversee AI in financial decision-making contexts.

-Financial regulatory agencies have developed coordinated approaches to AI governance, led by groundbreaking enforcement actions and comprehensive risk assessments.
-Office of the Comptroller of the Currency +2 The SEC’s first “AI washing” enforcement case in March 2024 against Delphia and Global Predictions established precedent for holding firms accountable for false AI claims, resulting in $400,000 in civil penalties.
-Cooley +3
+- Financial regulatory agencies have developed coordinated approaches to AI governance, led by groundbreaking enforcement actions and comprehensive risk assessments.
+Office of the Comptroller of the Currency +2